 How to explain issues in the classroom

 One day after a particularly frustrating freshman English class, I went to a planned meeting with my TVI.
-They asked how my English class was going, so I told them about the extremely small and inaccessible packet that I got in class, and how mad I was at my teacher for telling me to figure something out because they couldn’t stop class to make it accessible.
+They asked how my English class was going, so I told them about the extremely small and inaccessible packet that I got in class, and how mad I was at my teacher for telling me to figure something out because they couldn’t stop class to make it accessible- everyone else got their assignments in a format they could see except for me.
 I told them that the teacher was being such a mean person by not giving me my accommodations and that I wasn’t going to do anything in the packet until I got it in an accessible format, because this was all so unfair.
 They are discriminating against me because I have trouble seeing, after all!

 This is a valid explanation of the situation from the mind of a fifteen-year-old girl, but it isn’t very constructive.
-After listening to me talk about the situation, my TVI looked at me and told me that no one cared about what I just said, and I needed to find a way to make things better.
+After listening to me talk about the situation, my TVI looked at me and told me that no one cared about what I just said, and I needed to find a way to make things better, or else I would be receiving a zero and a failing grade in English.

 By the end of the meeting, I had adjusted my explanation of the situation accordingly.
 My teacher simply had given me a packet in an inaccessible format, and I was going to request that one of the paraprofessionals create a large print copy for me.
 Until then, I would ask a parent or friend to give me the information I needed for my homework that night.